Tutorial: Extract, transform, and load data using Apache Hive on Azure HDInsight

 - Transform the data using Hive

 - Create a table in Azure SQL database

 - Use Sqoop to export data to Azure SQL database

 The following illustration shows a typical ETL application flow.

 If you don't have an Azure subscription, create a free account before you begin.

 A Linux-based Hadoop cluster on HDInsight.
-See Get started using Hadoop in HDInsight for steps on how to create a new Linux-based HDInsight cluster.
+See Get started using Apache Hadoop in HDInsight for steps on how to create a new Linux-based HDInsight cluster.

 Azure SQL Database.
 You use an Azure SQL database as a destination data store.
 If you don't have a SQL database, see Create an Azure SQL database in the Azure portal.

 Azure CLI.
 If you haven't installed the Azure CLI, see Install the Azure CLI for more steps.

 An SSH client.
 For more information, see Connect to HDInsight (Apache Hadoop) using SSH.